open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 - Let placement prioritizer support rating clusters with the customized scores provided by the new API(CRD).

 ### Non-Goals
-- How to maintain the life cycle (create/update/delete) of the CRs.
+- How to maintain the lifecycle (create/update/delete) of the CRs.
 - Placement filters will not support the new API(CRD).

 ## Proposal